AdobeDocs/workfront.sv-SE/help/quicksilver/administration-and-setup/configure-integrations/configure-sharepoint-integration.md

 >[!IMPORTANT]
 >
-> För [!DNL SharePoint] Client Secrets hanteras av [!DNL Microsoft], funktioner och procedurer för klienthemlighet kan ändras baserat på uppdateringar av [!DNL SharePoint] gjord av [!DNL Microsoft].
+> För [!DNL SharePoint] Klienthemligheter hanteras av [!DNL Microsoft], funktioner och procedurer för klienthemlighet kan ändras baserat på uppdateringar av [!DNL SharePoint] gjord av [!DNL Microsoft].
 Kontrollera alltid [!DNL Microsoft] dokumentation för den senaste informationen om procedurer och funktioner i [!DNL SharePoint].

 <!--1.
 Go to the site that your [!DNL SharePoint] integration uses.
 This may be a site that you created when setting up the integrations, or it may be your organization's root site.